Wittiest/GithubLinkExtractor/README.md

 # Github Link Extractor
 ## Description
 This program allows you to extract all of the links from a Github repository.
 It requires login details for private repositories.
+It will write these links to a file named "links.yaml" and prepend to this file if it already exists.

 ## Usage

 ```shell